Brompton Oratory: Foundation

-Saint John Henry Newman was received into the Roman Catholic Church in 1845.
+Saint John Henry Newman was received into the Catholic Church in 1845.
 He went on to found the Birmingham Oratory, inspired by its patron, the Italian Saint Philip Neri.
 Other former Anglicans, including Frederick William Faber, briefly established a London Oratory in premises near Charing Cross.
 Faber's growing following of faithful purchased a 3.5 acre property in November 1852 for £16,000, in the then rapidly developing suburb and former village of Brompton, later to become subsumed under the name South Kensington.
 This was the result from the closure of adjacent Brompton underground station and opening of the South Kensington tube station further west, to channel the crowds visiting the newly established museums.
 An Oratory House was built first, followed shortly by a temporary church. both designed by Joseph John Scoles.
 An appeal was then launched in 1874 to fund a church building.
 The new church was consecrated in 1884.
 Next to the Oratory House is a chapel, known as "the Little Oratory".

 The church still belongs to, and is served by, the Congregation of the London Oratory (see London Oratory).

 Modern day

-After World War II, with the resettlement of thousands of Polish Allied servicemen (many of them Roman Catholics) coming to Britain, South Kensington became a temporary Polish hub.
+After World War II, with the resettlement of thousands of Polish Allied servicemen (many of them Catholics) coming to Britain, South Kensington became a temporary Polish hub.
 Nearby were the offices of the Polish government-in-exile, the Polish Hearth Club and Polish Institute and Sikorski Museum among other meeting places for exiles.
 Due to the generosity of the Oratory Fathers, a Polish Solemn Mass was held every Sunday at 1 pm from 1945 until 1962 while the Polish community migrated westwards in the capital and the Polish Catholic Mission was able to establish in 1962 a parish at St Andrew Bobola Church, Hammersmith.

 During the Cold War, the area between the pillars and the wall at the front of the Brompton Oratory was used as a dead drop by Soviet spies in Britain, from where they hoped to communicate with Moscow.

 In September 2010 decorative banners were erected at the Brompton Oratory to celebrate the beatification of Cardinal Newman during the Pope's visit to London.

 April 2018 saw the establishment of the Catholic Military Association, whose inaugural meeting was held in St Joseph's Hall.